-The first thing you can do is unplug any machine that makes a noise like a fan or an AC.
-Another neat trick is to place your microphone at a minimum distance from the computer so that it doesn’t pick up the sound of the computer fan.
+The first thing you can do is unplug any machine that makes a noise, like a fan or an AC.
+Another neat trick is to place your microphone at a minimum distance from the computer so that it doesn’t pick up the computer fan sound.

 Moreover, if possible, record in a room that is away from the sidewalk or street.
 And at the very least, close all the windows of your room before you start recording.

 Another standard practice you should follow is informing your housemates in advance about your recording schedule so that the noise level in your house is minimum at that time.

 Also, record your voice narration at a time when the outside noise is at a minimum level.

 Additionally, for reducing air-related sound disturbances, you can use something like a noise cancellation filter, commonly referred to as the Pop filter.

 4. Record in an Environment that Minimizes Echo

 Another challenge you can face while recording audio is the echoing voice from the walls of your room.
 However, you can make a few simple changes in your recording environment to minimize echo.

 Usually, it’s the hard, reflective surfaces in your room like the tile floor, the bare walls of your room, and the wooden furniture, etc., which contribute most to the echoing voice.

 Moreover, the more empty spaces there are in your room, the more it is likely to produce an echo.